supersergey/larditrans/readme.md

 Edit `file.properties` according to the comments inside the file.
 You can find the default properties file at `src/main/resources/application.properties`

+If you do not specify the properties file or the file is not found, the application will run with default settings.

 ### Database setup ###

 By editing the configuration file, you  can select db or file system to store your files.
 If you decide to use the database, you must configure the database schema.